github/docs/content/actions/sharing-automations/creating-workflow-templates-for-your-organization.md

    * `filePatterns` - **Optional.** Allows the workflow to be used if the user's repository has a file in its root directory that matches a defined regular expression.

-To add another starter workflow, add your files to the same `workflow-templates` directory.
+To add another workflow template, add your files to the same `workflow-templates` directory.

 ## Next steps